 - Line small loaf pan with parchment paper and grease.

 - Place white chocolate chips and sweetened condensed milk in a medium microwave-safe bowl.
-Microwave at 30-second intervals, stirring in between until chips are thoroughly melted and the sweetened condensed milk is incorporated.
+Microwave in 30-second increments until melted and sweetened condensed milk is incorporated, stirring between each interval.

 - Pour half molten fudge into another microwave-safe bowl and set aside.